scode/op-export/README.md

 op-export is a command line tool allowing you to export (or backup) items in a [1Password](https://1password.com/) vault.

-## First, you probably should not use this.
+## First, you probably SHOULD NOT USE THIS TOOL

 Prior to deciding to use op-export, it is recommendted to first evaluate the backup methods [offered by 1Password